qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Transparency Menu
 -----------------

-QGIS has the ability to display each raster layer at varying transparency levels.
+|qg| has the ability to display each raster layer at varying transparency levels.
 Use the transparency slider |slider| to indicate to what extent the underlying layers (if any) should be visible though the current raster layer.
 This is very useful, if you like to overlay more than one rasterlayer, e.g. a shaded relief map